unext1/next-document/README.md

 ## Usage

-This project provides basic document management functionality.
-You can create, read, update, and delete documents using the provided UI.
+This project provides basic document management functionality (CRUD).
+You can create, read, update, and delete documents using my UI.
 The main components include:

 - List of documents
 - Document page detailed